 Now as both of them are patterned the proportion and pattern spacing differ, necktie with small checkered/squares pattern would work well with a dotted pocket square- provided that they are big, spaced polka dots versus pin dots.
-The end goal is to create a visual contrast.
+The end goal is to create visual contrast.

 –Solid Colored Pocket Square and Patterned Tie

-Secondary color in the tie is the main color of the pocket square; this combination will be the most visually appealing.
+The secondary color in the tie is the main color of the pocket square; this combination will be the most visually appealing.

 That’s pretty much how you should style your pocket square.
 But still at the end of the day “Simplicity is the ultimate Sophistication”